chris-uni/CodesAndCiphers/README.md

 ---A--------A-----<br>

 The letters are then concatinated row by row to form the ciphertext.
 In this example the ciphertext is -> AATKTNTCDWAA

+# Baconian cipher:

+This cipher is essentially another replacement cipher.
+For all letters in the provided plaintext, each letter is split into a 5-bit binary sequence that represents its place in the alphabet.
+For example, A == 00000, B == 00010 and so on.
+Typically in the baconian cipher these digits are then replaced with A or B, in this implimentations case, A == 0 and B == 1.

+Therefore for the input ATTACKATDAWN, the ciphertext -> AAAAABAABBBAABBAAAAAAAABAABABAAAAAABAABBAAABBAAAAABABBAABBAB.